Water company completes successful digital and financial transformation, positions itself for further growth

-The journey to implement automation across its multi- national enterprise, in different time zones, began when the organization engaged Protiviti to help guide it along the route.
-In the three years before the project commenced, the organization had tripled in size due to an aggressive acquisition strategy that saw it acquire more than 30 companies.
+The journey to implement automation across its multi- national enterprise, in different time zones, began when the organisation engaged Protiviti to help guide it along the route.
+In the three years before the project commenced, the organisation had tripled in size due to an aggressive acquisition strategy that saw it acquire more than 30 companies.
 And last year, even as the pandemic reared its ugly head, it planned to continue to expand, setting yet another ambitious goal to double its size through a combination of organic growth and strategic acquisitions.

 This rapid growth strategy was not without challenges.
-The organization’s ability to remain nimble was under some strain as it grew and became increasingly bogged down by legacy systems and processes.
+The organisation’s ability to remain nimble was under some strain as it grew and became increasingly bogged down by legacy systems and processes.
 Also, it lacked common, integrated back-office systems and processes to facilitate communications and support shared services.
 This led to cascading operational challenges and inefficiencies.
 Additionally, business continuity and security risks increased due to poorly integrated systems and the lack of a single source of truth.

 There had been efforts to address the challenges.
-The organization had attempted several large transformation projects in the past that did not fare so well.
+The organisation had attempted several large transformation projects in the past that did not fare so well.
 Without an internal change management position, communication across the enterprise was limited.
 Additionally, the lack of an integrated Enterprise Resource Planning (ERP) platform led to multiple sources of truth, unstructured data, and a decline in quality and timely reporting.

 A partnership built on trust

-Prior to 2020, the organization had engaged Protiviti to support its Sarbanes-Oxley compliance as part of a larger global internal-control initiative.
+Prior to 2020, the organisation had engaged Protiviti to support its Sarbanes-Oxley compliance as part of a larger global internal-control initiative.
 The trust and strong relationship built over this period led to the second engagement with Protiviti’s Business Performance Improvement team, which was tapped to provide an overall project management office (PMO) and change management support across the firm’s top 10 initiatives of 2020, including finance, IT and shared services.

 As was the case with most projects last year, the onset of the pandemic forced changes and tested the resilience of the engagement team.
-The team’s track record of success with the organization proved to be invaluable during this challenging period.
+The team’s track record of success with the organisation proved to be invaluable during this challenging period.